mezentsevs/guitar-tuner/README.md

 This is a guitar tuner, written in and for educational and demonstrational purposes.

 An online professional guitar tuner with real-time audio analysis - works directly in the browser without additional software installation.
-Provides precise tuning through microphone, intuitive interface, and support for various tunings.
+Provides precise tuning through microphone with advanced autocorrelation algorithm, intuitive interface, and support for various tunings including custom configurations.
+Features professional-grade accuracy with harmonic filtering and edge case protection.

 Based on tech stack:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML),